Title: Home Sweet Home Futurama Cross Stitch

 Before I started cross stitching back in 2001, I knew of cross stitch.
 This was before the big cross stitch revolution in England, and I didn’t have anyone I knew cross stitching, or even crafting.
 So how did I know about it?
 Futurama.
 Yes, the sci-fi cartoon.

 But I want to go slightly further back to tell this story.
-Matt Groening, creator of the Simpsons and Futurama, has regularly made nods to needlework in the past.
+Matt Groening, the creator of the Simpsons and Futurama, has regularly made nods to needlework in the past.
 In fact, Marge Simpson cross stitches, which we covered in our Celebrities That Cross Stitch post, but it was always something that someone was doing.
-It was never a main joke itself.
+It was never the main joke itself.
 But then Futurama comes along.

 As you can see from the above screenshot, Futurama made a simple joke using the ‘home sweet home’ cross stitch in its first season when Fry and Bender get an apartment.
 But teenage me, who fell head over heels for Futurama didn’t quite get it.
 Clearly, it was a joke.
 Clearly, you were meant to understand.
 But I didn’t.
 Until a lot of lewd jokes that might go over your head, this was a joke that was clear as day, begging you to laugh.